 The stages of the procedure:

 - 24 June 2019: Friends of the Earth France, Survie and 4 Ugandan civil society organizations (AFIEGO, CRED, NAPE/Friends of the Earth Uganda and NAVODA) served a formal notice to Total, pointing out their failure to comply with the corporate duty of vigilance law.
-Total has three months to reply and to meet its obligations: develop, publish and most importantly effectively implement these measures in order to prevent environmental and human rights abuses in their project in Uganda.
+Total had three months to reply and to meet its obligations: develop, publish and most importantly effectively implement these measures in order to prevent environmental and human rights abuses in their project in Uganda.
 See our press release of June 25th 2019 (in French only).

 Total came and divided our family.